 As with many of the other churches written about in this series, St Margaret is not so easy to find.
 It is in Parson Woodforde country near Weston Longville, down the drive to Morton Hall – a winding narrow lane with high banks on either side.
 Arriving at the Hall, the church can be seen on a bluff above you.

 The church is for the most part a ruin.
 In 1959 on Easter Sunday, the tower collapsed into the nave.
 Fortunately everyone had left after the Service so no one was killed.
 It remained unloved and uncared for, becoming overgrown with ivy and brambles until the late 70s when Lady Prince Smith, owner of Morton Hall, with the help and encouragement of the Norfolk Churches Trust, decided to do something about it.
 Sensitive restoration of part of the nave and the chancel has created a light-filled space in which, although a private chapel occasional public services are held today.
+The church is usually open during daylight hours, and the Keyholder can be contacted on 01603 880165

 The church dates from Saxon times (the round tower which collapsed was Saxon with a double splay window on the nave side).
 The Font was moved into the restored church and the base of the old rood screen lines the walls of the sanctuary.